Skip to article frontmatterSkip to article content

 deployer deploy-support $CLUSTER_NAME

-Once the support chart has been successfully deployed, retrieve the external IP address for the ingress-nginx load balancer.
+Once the support chart has been successfully deployed, retrieve the external IP address for the cluster-entrypoint load balancer.

 deployer use-cluster-credentials $CLUSTER_NAME